Beet-Games/RAG-chatbot/README.md

 - Contextual Responses: RAG enables the chatbot to generate responses that are contextually aware and provide accurate information.
 - Advanced Querying: Supports multiple retrieval strategies, including similarity, similarity score threshold, and Maximal Marginal Relevance (MMR).
 - History: The chat bot uses a mechanism to load, save, and maintain conversational history using a mysql database.
+- User and History Management: The history system can handle a user's UUID to track which user each conversation belongs to in MySQL.
+A user can have multiple conversations, each identified by a unique conversation ID.
+If a new conversation ID is assigned, the chat history will reset for that user

 ## Installation
 **Create a Virtual Environment (Optional but Recommended)** To install and set up the chatbot, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-repo.git`
+1. Clone the repository: `git clone https://github.com/Beet-Games/RAG-chatbot.git'
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Configure the chatbot settings: Update the configuration file with the necessary API keys and credentials look at the env.example for details.
 4. The fist time the code is executed give the bot time to scrape the website and create the vector store with the extracted data.